Has AI Surpassed Humans in Creative Idea Generation? A Meta-Analysis

 Abstract

 Has AI surpassed humans in creative idea generation?
-This question has gained traction as generative AI (GenAI) becomes widely used for supporting creativity.
-To evaluate this, we examined the first wave of experimental studies comparing human and GenAI-prompted creative idea generation, by conducting a meta-analysis of 17 studies comprising 115 effect sizes.
+This question has gained traction as generative AI (GenAI) has become widely used to support creativity.
+To evaluate this, we examined the first wave of experimental studies comparing human and GenAI-prompted creative idea generation by conducting a meta-analysis of 17 studies comprising 115 effect sizes.
 The results showed a small but non-significant pooled effect favoring GenAI.
 Initial analyses suggested greater originality in GenAI ideas, but sensitivity analysis showed this was driven by a few studies with very large effects.
 No significant differences were found between human ideas and those generated by prompting specific GenAI models (GPT-3, GPT-3.5, GPT-4).
 Funnel plots and asymmetry tests indicated no evidence of publication bias, supporting the findings’ validity.
 This meta-analysis finds no empirical support suggesting that GenAI has surpassed humans in creative idea generation.
-We emphasize sociotechnical and -cultural approaches as crucial for shaping human and artificial creativity.
+We discuss sociotechnical and sociocultural approaches as crucial for shaping human and artificial creativity.

 Original languageEnglish